joakim-brannstrom/distssh/design/purpose.md

 The program shall force the remote host to emulate a tty when the user run the command via a tty.

-**Rationale**: This gives the user pretty coloers when the command is ran in a console.
+**Rationale**: This gives the user pretty colors when the command is ran in a console.

 **Rationale**: It improves the feeling of running a remote command is *as if* it ran locally.

+# REQ-security
+partof: REQ-purpose
+###

+This is a meta-requirement for those related to security concerns.